ankita-gupta/ng2-calendar/README.md

 ### How to use-
 - Clone or download the repository.
 - Add the directory components into your angular2 app.
-- Use it as `<app-ng2-calender></app-ng2-calender>` in the view of the desired component.
+- Use it as `<app-ng2-calendar></app-ng2-calendar>` in the view of the desired component.

 ### Options-

-- To add event details on some date in the calender create an array and pass it as an input to app-ng2-calender component       which contains the data as:
+- To add event details on some date in the calendar create an array and pass it as an input to app-ng2-calendar component       which contains the data as:
     ```
     public events:events[]=[
     {date:"2017-6-25",price:"Rs.100-Rs.500"},